-Dilatancy controlled flow (Fig.11b): General: Gas flows through the pore network by the pore space expanding, creating localised dilatant pathways.
+Dilatancy controlled flow (Fig.12b): General: Gas flows through the pore network by the pore space expanding, creating localised dilatant pathways.
 The clay either side of the flow path contracts to accommodate the expanded pathway.
 However, the clay cannot accommodate all this expansion and macro expansion of the rock occurs.
 Dilatancy flow is not a fracture mechanics driven process.
-The bonds between clay grains may be ruptured as the pore network expands.
+The bonds between clay grains may be ruptured as the pore network expands but this is a consequence of the expanding pathway and not a driving force to create the dilated pore space.
 When gas pressure is relieved, the pathways contract by the elastic relaxation around the pathway, suction resulting in fluid movement, and/or creep processes.
 This can result in the trapping of gas or the full closure of pathways.
 Microstructural analysis following gas flow by this mechanism often fails to identify flow pathways.
-The use of nano particles in the gas stream that are larger than the pore throats is one of the few ways to see pathways (Harrington et al., 2012), with clay draped around the particles when gas pressure is relieved.
+The use of nano particles in the gas stream that are larger than the pore throats is one of the few ways to detect pathways (Harrington et al., 2012), with clay draped around the particles when gas pressure is relieved.
 Dilatant gas pathway growth is slow and dictated by the supply rate of gas, interaction with the stress field, and pressure losses along a pathway.
-Dendritic patterns of flow paths are formed, with multiple pathways forming.
-If this type of flow was fracture related it would be expected that the growth of the pathway would occur at a rapid rate, with pathways formed at a pressure equal to the local stress plus the tensile strength of the rock.
-With dilatancy controlled flow, pathways form at a pressure close to the local stress, at a stress much lower than that expected for fracture processes.
+Dendritic patterns of flow paths are formed, with multiple pathways forming (Wiseall et al., 2015).
+If this type of flow was fracture related it would be expected that the growth of the pathway would occur at a rapid rate, with pathways formed at a pressure equal to the local stress plus the tensile strength of the rock, or at the cohesive strength if the pathway was along a pre-existing feature.
+With dilatancy controlled flow, pathways form at a pressure close to the minimum stress (Graham et al., 2016), at a stress much lower than that expected for fracture processes.
+The propagation of pathways is slow, with Cuss et al. (2012) reporting a velocity equivalent to 0.027 µm/s.
 Dilatancy controlled flow is synonymous with volumetric dilatancy, generally perpendicular to the flow direction, with localised flow channels.
 Opalinus Clay: The gas entry pressure of fully saturated OPA is expected to be high.
 The layered nature of OPA will play a role in the direction of gas transport and therefore the orientation that dilatant behaviour is seen.
 Pathways will propagate in the direction where dilatancy is easiest and this is likely to follow bedding once gas pathways have become entrapped within weaker layers.
 Strong anisotropy has been seen in mechanical testing of OPA related to bedding (Winhausen et al., 2023).
-The induration of OPA is likely to produce strong dilatancy as the clay is not able to compress around the pathway as easily if a normally consolidated clay.
-It is also likely that gas pathways get “trapped” within layers, as shown in Fig.11b.
+The induration of OPA is likely to produce strong dilatancy as the clay around the pathway is unable to compress as much as a normally consolidated soft clay.
+It is also likely that gas pathways get “trapped” within layers, as shown in Fig.12b.